 PEAR – Test facility for energy efficient automation and control of buildings

-The development of intelligent control strategies for an efficient operation of part load conditions in complex building systems with a focus on cooling and humidity control using dynamic building and system simulation.
+- the development of intelligent control strategies for an efficient operation of part load conditions in complex building systems with a focus on cooling and humidity control using dynamic building and system simulation, and

 The research-intensive approach delivers essential knowledge and engineering fundamentals how building operation can be made more energy efficient.
 On the one hand, the applicability of the developed concepts is demonstrated in the test building "Post am Rochus" and on the other hand, replicability of results to other buildings is given by the project's generic approach.